swkeever/skies.dev/content/top-10-cse-courses/index.md

 algorithm is correct?
 You can write unit tests, but how do you know the algorithm is correct for _all possible inputs_?
 For this, you would need to _prove_ your algorithm is correct.
 A course on analysis of algorithms will teach you how to design algorithms and rigorously prove their correctness.
-You will learn about
+This course will also take your ability to solve interview problems to the next level.
+Expect to learn

 - graph theory
 - greedy algorithms